On this page, you'll find lots of information about how to write a story. But maybe you don't want to read lots of information...

 Your setting is the time and place of your story.

 Does your story happen in present-day Philadelphia?
-Does it happen on a French battlefield during the first World War?
+Does it happen on a French battlefield during World War II?
 Does it happen in the year 3010 on a planet you've invented?

 Your choice of setting has an impact on nearly every aspect of your story, from the way characters talk and what they talk about, to the objects in their homes and the scenery around them.